Contributed By Dirican | Gözütok

 Please see 6.7 Restrictions on a Company’s Use of Its Assets.

 Please see 4.1 Liens/Security.

-Debts concluded with the permission of the concordat commissar, after the temporary period decision, including loans given by credit institutions, are not subject to concordat terms in the ordinary concordat.
+Debts concluded with the permission of the concordat commissar after the temporary period decision, including loans given by credit institutions, are not subject to concordat terms in the ordinary concordat.

 Moreover, as indicated in 6.1 Statutory Process for a Financial Restructuring/Reorganisation, the debtor may question and challenge the claims made by creditors in the meeting.

-The definitive period and temporary period decision only have consequences for the execution proceedings that have been or will be initiated against the debtor.
+The definite period and temporary period decision only have consequences for the execution proceedings that have been or will be initiated against the debtor.
 Third parties guaranteeing the debt cannot benefit from the concordat period.

 The debtor has to pay its debts subject to the concordat in accordance with the concordat conditions at the time of the payment plan.
 Otherwise, the creditors of the concordat may apply to the court for the annulment of the concordat.
 This situation shall be possible as a result of the partial termination of the concordat.
 If the concordat is terminated completely, the court shall decide on bankruptcy.